ARK British Virgin Islands

 [Fisheries (Protected Species) Order of 2014]

-Killing a shark because it's scary and you think you are going to get attacked is a bad excuse.
+Killing a shark because it's scary and you think you are going to get attacked by it is a bad excuse.

-MARINE MAMMALS are protected and may not be harassed or killed in BVI fishery waters
+MARINE MAMMALS are protected and may not be harassed, captured or killed in BVI fishery waters.

 (VI Fishery Regulations, 2003; Sec.
 29)